Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 Quick Facts about USA Visitor Visa

-• Visitor visa or tourist visa is also known as B1-B2 or B2 visa for USA.
+• A visitor visa or tourist visa is also known as a B1 or B2 visa for the USA.

-• Visitor visa is subject to approval after an interview.
+• A visitor visa is subject to approval after an interview.
 You have to apply for and get the visitor visa stamped in your passport.

-• Tourist visa is granted for a specific purpose only, like tourism, medical treatment, etc. Person entering the United States on visitor visa should not be involved in study, business, or work.
-If the purpose of your trip is business, you must apply for US Business Visa (B1 Visa) instead.
+• A tourist visa is granted for a specific purpose only, like tourism, medical treatment, etc. The person entering the United States on a visitor visa should not be involved in study, business, or work.
+If the purpose of your trip is business, you must apply for a US Business Visa (B1 Visa) instead.

-• The maximum length of stay in US on visitor visa is usually 6 months even though the visa sticker in their passport is approved for a maximum period of ten years.
+• The maximum length of stay in the US on a visitor visa is usually 6 months even though the visa sticker in their passport is approved for a maximum period of ten years.

 Why is it difficult to obtain a B2 visa while an I-130 is pending?